arrenree/KDB/README.md

 CSCO   B
 MSFT   C

-/ then write a select statement using WHERE to retrieve from 2 tables
+/3 then write a select statement using WHERE to retrieve from 2 tables

-select from trade where date=2021.10.30,([]sym;cond) in toget
+select from trade where date=2021.11.17, ([]sym;cond) in toget

 date       sym  price size cond
 -------------------------------